01

 Project scope

-✅ Build a smooth user experience (UX) for a real-estate financing platform.
+✅ Built a smooth user experience (UX) for a real-estate financing platform.
 This industry is heavily bureaucratic, so our target audience are everything but tech-savvy.
 Making a simple UX was crucial for user retention.

 Design process